TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### Keywords

-I've identified some appropriate keywords to align with my site, that should help users when searching online to find my page easily from a search engine.
+I've identified some appropriate keywords to align with my site that should help users when searching online to find my page easily from a search engine.

 Keywords: mood, design, gift, shop, application, page